aeither/backdrop-storycraft/README.md

 ## Overview

-Describing stories can be hard specially if we are not creative describer of our thoughts and things we have seen.
-Story Craft helps content creators to make compelling stories from photos or generate images from our imagination with AI.
-Then we can create the seamless narration from all the photos.
-Last but not list those narrations can be minted as NFT on Base which are shown in the discovery section for fans to support their favorite content creator.
+Describing stories can be hard, especially if we are not creative describers of our thoughts and things we have seen.
+Story Craft helps content creators make compelling stories from photos or generate images from our imaginations with AI.
+Then we can create a seamless narration from all the photos.
+Last but not least, those narrations can be minted as NFT on Base, which are shown in the discovery section for fans to support their favorite content creator.

 ## Video